-As a stringent measure of hindcast skill we use the skill metric recommended by the World Meteorological Organisation for verification of deterministic seasonal hindcasts (WMO 2002).
+For deterministic seasonal hindcast skill we use the skill metric recommended by the World Meteorological Organisation (WMO 2002).
 This is the percentage improvement in mean square error over a climatological hindcast, referred to as the mean square skill score, MSSS.
 This skill measure is defined as follows: